techie-joe/techie-joe/readme.md

 ## Hi there, I’m Joe. [@techie-joe](//github.com/techie-joe) 👋

 🧑‍💻 I'm a web developer from Malaysia.
-💞️ I love building apps.
+💞️ I love building apps for users.
-🖥️ I write code, scripts and prompts.
+🖥️ Good with codes, scripts and prompts.
 🌱 Willing to work on any projects.
 💬 Contact me to [discuss](//github.com/techie-joe/techie-joe/discussions).